ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 - \winup.exe: According to file.net, winup.exe is a program that can be used to monitor and manipulate other programs despite not being a Windows core program.
 Thus, this suggests that this program is malicious.

 We also found these strings:
-- http://www.practicalmalwareanalysis.com/updater.exe: trying to access this file fails because the domain no longer exists.
+- http://www.practicalmalwareanalysis.com/updater.exe: I tried to access this file but failed because the domain no longer exists.
 - URLDownloadToFileA: According to Windows API, this function is used to download a file.
 - urlmon.dll: According to processlibrary.com, urlmon.dll is used by Object Linking and Embedding process.